Thomas-95/example-subtree/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Your project-level directory should now contain the `myapp` application, complete with its independent git repo and history.

+___

+#TODO - Check that the below is not, in fact, the correct way to do this:

+`$ git subtree git subtree add --prefix=myapp/ dc9c11fc35ce10db866514c2c4a4437cbf8cadd3`

+where the code is that of the subtree master's latest commit.
+Try merging changes onto this instead of read-tree.
+___

 ## Handling changes

 Update changes within in the `myapp` repo at a project level using: